 Hiking and walking are popular in Copenhagen, and there are even some special footpaths in the city.
 If you want to escape the city though, there is the Green Path for hikers, which is 9 kilometers long and also known as The Norrebro route.
 If you love walking, packing a sturdy pair of walking shoes is essential.

-If you want to go on walks also bring a pair of thick walking socks as well as a hat and sun screen.
-Getting soaked in the rain, whether you are out walking or sightseeing in the city can sometimes be fun on holiday, but if you want to avoid being drenched with a sudden downpour, pack in a rain coat, some rain pants as well as an umbrella.
-Remember that while winters are always freezing, summers are less predictable, and while they are mostly pleasantly warm, you will always need to pack in a warm jacket for an unusually chilly or windy day.
+If you want to go on walks, also bring a pair of thick walking socks as well as a hat and sun screen.
+Getting soaked in the rain, whether you are out walking or sightseeing in the city, can sometimes be fun on holiday, but, if you want to avoid being drenched with a sudden downpour, pack a raincoat, some rain pants, and an umbrella.
+Remember that, while winters are always freezing, summers are less predictable, and, while they are mostly pleasantly warm, you will always need to pack a warm jacket for an unusually chilly or windy day.

 Dress Right for Winter in Copenhagen

 Winter in Copenhagen begins around October or November.
-The Christmas market at Tivoli are all about Christmas trees, lights and lots of shopping and eating.
-Some essentials would include a warm coat or a full zipped fleece jacket, gloves, boots, a scarf and warm pants.
+The Christmas market at Tivoli is all about Christmas trees, lights, and lots of shopping and eating.
+Some essentials would include a warm coat or a full-zipped fleece jacket, gloves, boots, a scarf, and warm pants.